How to Get Rid of Jaw Pain on One Side: Causes and Solutions

 When to See a Dentist?

 Mild jaw discomfort may resolve on its own with rest and at-home care, but ongoing or worsening pain warrants attention from a professional.
 A comprehensive dental exam can help determine if your pain stems from a dental infection, joint disorder, or alignment issue.
+If TMJ dysfunction is suspected, your provider may recommend a personalized TMJ treatment in Calgary that could include a night guard, bite adjustment, muscle therapy, or, in some cases, more advanced medical interventions like Botox injections or oral appliances.
+At Renew Dental Family Dentistry, patients receive thorough assessments and conservative, effective treatment options tailored to the root cause, not just the symptoms.

 Tips to Prevent Jaw Pain from Returning